CimanesDev/DevKadaPOS/README.md

 Once configured, you can ask the AI assistant questions like:

+**Sales Questions:**
 - "How much sales did we get today?"
-- "Show me this week's sales report"
+- "Show me today's sales report"
+- "What's our total revenue this week?"
+- "How many transactions did we have this month?"

+**Stock Questions:**
 - "What products are low in stock?"
+- "Show me stock status"
 - "How many Coca-Cola do we have?"
+- "Which products are out of stock?"
+- "Check low stock items"

+**Product Questions:**
+- "Tell me about Coca-Cola"
-- "What's our total revenue this month?"
+- "What's the price of Royal?"
+- "How much stock do we have for Piattos?"

+**General Questions:**
+- "What can you help me with?"
+- "Give me a summary of today's business"
+- "What do I need to restock?"

 ## 📱 Messenger Integration (Optional)